kukuu/AGILITY/swdlc.md

 Implementation / Coding:  On receiving system design documents, the work is divided in modules/units and actual coding is started.
 Since, in this phase the code is produced so it is the main focus for the developer.
 This is the longest phase of the software development life cycle.

+For code integrity, security (SNYK) and upholding quality, reliability, portability and extensibility of the software Agile practices like TDD, BDD, CI/CD, Containerization (Docker), and Orchestrations(Kubernets) can be adopted.

+This process will involve: Planning, Breaking feature stories into units, estimation, coding, SCRUM, code reviews, SPRINT reviews, retrospectives, and grooming.
+Other methodologies that can possibly adopted depending on business goals are include Waterfall, XP

 ## Testing

 Testing:  Quality Analysis and Testing is embeded into the code as is being developed.
 This is Agile Testing, using CI/CD.
 The code  is tested against the requirements to make sure that the product is actually solving the needs addressed and gathered during the requirements phase, together with the Architecture producing the code structure (with inherent identified disciplines, technical decisions and patterns).
 During this phase all types of functional testing like unit testing, integration testing, system testing, smoke testing, acceptance testing are done as well as non-functional testing are also done - black box(UI Testing) and white box testing.